 As each pupil progresses through school-life growing demands are placed upon them along that journey.
 This year will require a greater degree of independence, responsibility, organisation and perseverance as the expectations for Year 6 continue to grow.
 Year 6 bridges the gap between Primary School and Secondary School.
 As pupils progress, thrive and mature there is greater emphasis to demonstrate initiative, motivation and self-awareness.
 Let the journey begin!

 Year 6 can be a very demanding year for pupils; not just the end of year requirements but also changes within their body and also with influence on multimedia, with peer pressure, mental health and well-being.
 Currently there are several drives regarding the importance of sharing thoughts, feelings and emotions.
 The importance of conversation with young minds has never been greater as devices, apps, consoles and online games can sometimes lead to hours of busy isolation.
-With this in mind please, as well as the importance of reading please: 'Share a lap rather than an app!
-Read a current themed topic book, visit a library together, borrow additional books, comics and child newspapers from the Y6 library.
+With this in mind please, as well as the importance of reading please: 'Share a lap rather than an app!'
+Read a current themed topic book, visit a library together, borrow additional books, comics and child newspapers from the Y6 library - see the links below for free online e-books if the library is closed and/or hard copies of books are out of favour!
+Do what it takes to raise the profile and frequency of reading quality texts.

 Whilst many Year 6 pupils are growing in independence and are increasingly mobile before and after school, when catching up with them at the beginning and end of the day, please greet them with a smile rather than a mobile - we can all be guilty of it at times... we are their role-models... and plan in time to be device free and enquire about their day: